KIIK (AM)

 KIIK (1270 AM, "Talk 1270") is an American radio station licensed to serve the community of Waynesville, Missouri.
-The station, established in 1968, is owned by Alpha Media and the broadcast license is held by Alpha Media Licensee LLC.
+The station, established in 1968, is owned by Connoisseur Media and the broadcast license is held by Alpha Media Licensee LLC.

 It broadcasts a talk format branded as "Talk 1270".

 The station was assigned the call sign "KIIK" by the Federal Communications Commission (FCC) on September 23, 2011.

-On October 15, 2017 KIIK changed their format from sports to talk, branded as "Talk 1270".
+On October 15, 2017, KIIK changed its format from sports to talk, branded as "Talk 1270".